akihikodaki/dts/test_plans/mdd_test_plan.rst

 Malicious Driver Detection (MDD) Tests
 ======================================

-Malicious Driver Detection (MDD) support sagevill and i350 nic, dpdk2.3+ only support sagevill NIC. ixgbe supports disable MDD from version 4.2.3 so this test must run dpdk2.3+ and used ixgbe 4.2.3+ in host.
+Malicious Driver Detection (MDD) support X550T and i350 nic, dpdk2.3+ only support X550T NIC. ixgbe supports disable MDD from version 4.2.3 so this test must run dpdk2.3+ and used ixgbe 4.2.3+ in host.